SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         )
   )
   NEAR/15 ("household$" OR "home$" OR "house" OR "houses" OR "housing"
-      OR "residential" OR "dwelling$" OR "domestic use*" OR "slum$" OR "village$" OR "women" OR "residential heating" OR "central heating" OR "winter heating" OR "cooking" OR "stove$" OR "lighting" OR "lamps")
+      OR "residential" OR "dwelling$" OR "domestic use*" OR "slum" OR "slums" OR "residential heating" OR "central heating" OR "winter heating" OR "cooking" OR "stove$" OR "lighting" OR "lamps")
 )
 OR